mila-iqia/fuel/docs/overview.rst

         corresponding iterable objects.
       - The state :meth:`IterableDataset.open` returns is an iterator object.
       - Its :meth:`get_data` method doesn't accept requests.
-      - As such, it can only iterate exaplewise and sequentially.
+      - As such, it can only iterate examplewise and sequentially.

     * Use :class:`IndexableDataset` to interface with indexable objects in general.